jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 * Beware of lab values just outside of normal.
 It indicates the question is not a slam dunk diagnosis, and that there is some variation or mixed situation.
-While to you the questions may often seem ambiguous, examiners try to create unambiguous questions so they dont get student complaints and quibbling.
+While to you the questions may often seem ambiguous, examiners try to create unambiguous questions so they don't get student complaints and quibbling.
 Borderline lab values invite quibbling.
-See above: if Cushings then would likely have higher cortisol.
+See above: if Cushing's then would likely have higher cortisol.
 * Go with less invasive diagnostic tests unless the question makes the diagnosis a slam dunk.